Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 XV.
 MONITORING AND EVALUATION

-This policy will be reviewed periodically to ensure effective implementation and alignment with regulatory developments and organizational needs.
+The policy will be periodically reviewed to ensure effectiveness and compliance with regulations and organizational needs.

 XVI.
 CLOSING

-This policy represents the official commitment of WCR Indonesia in creating a safe, inclusive environment free from all forms of sexual exploitation, abuse, and harassment.
+This policy reflects WCR Indonesia’s official commitment to creating a safe, inclusive environment free from exploitation, abuse, and sexual harassment.